 Beta Beats: Basic Music Production

-Learn how to make beats, loops, samples, and songs in this exciting new experience!
+Learn how to make electronic beats, loops, samples, and songs in this exciting new experience!
 Advances in personal and mobile computing have made music production easier, cheaper, and more portable than ever.
 With an eye toward the electronic, pop, hip-hop, indie rock, and experimental genres, this camp will give budding producers, beat makers, songwriters, and musicians the basic tools they need to make their first pieces of electronic music.
-Along the way they'll learn terms like MIDI, DAW, and "mastering," as well as some of the science behind audio recording and production.
-Ages 11-14.
+Along the way you’ll learn terms like MIDI, DAW, and "mastering," as well as some of the science behind audio recording and production.

 |Course Date Info:||